-255.70 REIMBURSEMENT RATE: (see below) Rate as of January 2018 X 0.545 TOTAL MILEAGE REIMBURSEMENT 139.36 PARKING FEES/TOLL CHARGES (ATTACH RECEIPTS) - TOTAL REIMBURSEMENT REQUESTED \$ 139.36 Tacknowledge that I have read, understand and agree to "Authority Policy 3.30 - Business Expense Reimbursement Policy and that any purchases/claims that are not allowed will be my responsibility.
+255.70 REIMBURSEMENT RATE: (see below) Rate as of January 2018 X 0.545 TOTAL MILEAGE REIMBURSEMENT 139.36 PARKING FEES/TOLL CHARGES (ATTACH RECEIPTS) - TOTAL REIMBURSEMENT REQUESTED \$ 139.36 Policy 3.30 - Business Expense Reimbursement Policy and that any purchases/claims that are not allowed will be my responsibility.
 I further certify that this report of business expenses were incurred in connection with official Authority business and is true and correct.
 Business Expense Reimbursement Policy 3.30 SIGNATURE OF EMPLOYEE DEPT,/DIV.
 HEAD APPROVAL